-Lastly, the County Ordinance Code does not currently authorize Department staff to remove a person from a park if that person is not following the rules.
-Therefore, the Department is seeking an amendment to Section 3.68 of the County Ordinance Code to allow Department staff and/or law enforcement to remove any person from a County Park or Recreation Area for violating an ordinance.
-While this action will be used as a last resort, it provides Department staff the ability to act when they deem a person to be a threat towards public safety or natural resources.
-Please note, this provision would be applicable to all park visitors and not just park visitors with dogs.
+Lastly, the County Ordinance Code does not give Department staff the authority to remove a person from a park.
+Therefore, the Department is seeking an amendment to Section 3.68 of the County Ordinance Code to allow Department staff to remove any person from a County Park or Recreation Area for violating an ordinance.
+While this action will be used as a last resort, it provides Department staff the ability to act when they deem a person to be a threat towards public safety or the natural resource.